GLaFleur89/GLaFleur89.github.io/README.md

 2.)
 Remove calculation for items.length (only needed once) outside of the loop for updatePositions().<br>
 3.)
 Remove calculation using scrollTop outside of loop. <br>
 4.)
 Changed style.left to transform by translateX.<br>
 5.)
-UpdatePositions no longer runs on scroll but requestAnimationFrame now runs with each scroll with UpdatePositions as the functions input.
+UpdatePositions no longer runs on scroll but requestAnimationFrame now runs with each scroll with UpdatePositions as the functions input.<br>
+6.)
+Phase removed from loop due to same 5 numbers being calculated and given own loop to determine five numbers.

 #### DOMContentLoaded Optimisations
 1.)
 Create new image with height 100px and width 77px.<br>